 Unit No Objective Bloom's Level Content Type of Class Duration groups based on guidelines provided by the TCS team.
-NA Let's relax This will be a short session in Activity 45 mins which students will participate in at least 2 Anubhaav Activities (to be specified in the Fac Guide).
-4 Apply knowledge of multiple intelligences and learning styles in interpersonal interactions 3 Sensitivity to diversity - Quiz A scenario-based quiz on (handouts to refresh Sem-1 content on multiple intelligences and learning styles followed by scenario- based quiz) - awareness of multiple intelligences and learning styles in communication.
+NA Let's relax This will be a short session in which students will participate in at least 2 Anubhaav Activities (to be specified in the Fac Guide).
+Activity 45 mins 4 Apply knowledge of multiple intelligences and learning styles in interpersonal interactions 3 Sensitivity to diversity - Quiz A scenario-based quiz on (handouts to refresh Sem-1 content on multiple intelligences and learning styles followed by scenario- based quiz) - awareness of multiple intelligences and learning styles in communication.
 The questions will be based on scenarios that the students might face later in their work environment.
 Formative assessment 60 mins 4 Recognize the impact of conflicts Understanding conflicts This will be a group activity.
 Each group will be given a scenario of typical conflicts that occurs in a corporate office.
 In each group roles will be assigned to the group members who would be expected to play it.
 Each group will enact the situation while others watch and note down their observations on: What is the conflict?
 What is the negative impact of the conflict?
 4. What can be a positive impact of the conflict?
-Activity 90 mins positive impact of the conflict?
-Each group will be requested to draw up a list of tips to
+Activity 90 mins